 The knock on mail-order meat has been, and will always be, the shipping costs.
 I get it, it’s hard to get past the price for delivery.
 When I consider the convenience and the fact that I can’t get this quality of beef locally, it’s well worth it.
 Depending on the size of the order, they also offer some pretty steep shipping discounts which helps offset that cost.

-Finally, I have had great experience with their customer service which hasn’t always been the case for me when ordering online.
-MTB is the new kid on the mail-order meat block and they are hungry for market share; that shows in not only their quality but their commitment to customer satisfaction.
+Finally, I’ve personally had good experience with their customer service which hasn’t always been the case for me when ordering online.
+MTB is the new kid on the mail-order meat block and they are hungry for market share; I’m excited to see how they progress with their minor shipping issues and cut selection.